 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Alpkit's score of 21 is lower than 77% of the industry.
+Alpkit's score of 33 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, Alpkit reported total carbon emissions of approximately 80,000 kg CO2e from Scope 1, 2, and 3 sources.
-Specifically, their emissions breakdown includes about 18,000 kg CO2e from Scope 1, 8,000 kg CO2e from Scope 2, and a significant 71,000 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions are primarily driven by purchased goods and services, which account for about 7,315,000 kg CO2e, and the use of sold products, contributing approximately 2,378,000 kg CO2e.
+This includes 18,000 kg CO2e from Scope 1, which comprises 13,000 kg CO2e from mobile combustion and 4,000 kg CO2e from stationary combustion.
+Scope 2 emissions totalled 8,000 kg CO2e, all from purchased electricity.
+The most significant contributor to their carbon footprint is Scope 3 emissions, which reached about 71,000 kg CO2e, primarily driven by purchased goods and services (7,315,000 kg CO2e) and the use of sold products (2,378,000 kg CO2e).
 Alpkit has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 46% by 2030, using 2019 as the base year.
-This target has been validated by the Science Based Targets initiative (SBTi) and is aligned with the goal of limiting global warming to 1.5°C. The company also plans to measure and reduce its Scope 3 emissions, reflecting a comprehensive approach to tackling its carbon footprint.
-Over the past few years, Alpkit has made notable progress in emissions reduction.
-For instance, their Scope 1 emissions decreased from about 22,000 kg CO2e in 2020 to 18,000 kg CO2e in 2022, while Scope 2 emissions also saw a reduction from approximately 24,000 kg CO2e in 2020 to 8,000 kg CO2e in 2022.
-These efforts demonstrate Alpkit's commitment to sustainability and responsible environmental stewardship within the textiles, apparel, footwear, and luxury goods sector.
+This target has been approved through the Science Based Targets initiative (SBTi) and is aligned with the reductions necessary to limit global warming to 1.5°C. The company also plans to measure and reduce its Scope 3 emissions, reflecting a comprehensive approach to tackling its overall carbon footprint.
+Overall, Alpkit's emissions data and climate commitments demonstrate a proactive stance towards sustainability and climate action within the textiles and apparel sector in the UK.

 Access structured emissions data, company-specific emission factors, and source documents